-Average lapse rates have fallen slightly, resulting in a reduction in surplus and in SCR coverage.
+Average lapse rates have increased slightly, resulting in an increase in SCR coverage with an immaterial movement in SCR coverage.

 D.2.3.3 Expense assumptions

 The expense assumptions have been set based on an expense analysis undertaken by ILUK.
 Expense assumptions are set separately for fixed expenses, variable expenses and expense inflation.